 Rolling his eye, Modo nudged him, then looked over by their bikes.
 "Charley-ma'am?"

 She had been so quiet all this time Throttle had almost forgotten she was with them.
 She was standing next to Vinnie's bike with her hands in her back pockets and was absently scuffing the heel of her boot on the ground, her head hung down.
 Modo's cheery demeanor drooped.
 "Don't be sad, Charley-ma'am.
 We'll come back and visit someday.
 Promise."

 Charley shrugged and didn't look up.
 "Sure."

 "Hey."
 Throttle reached over and gave her arm a squeeze.
 "We will.
 Mouse's honor."

-She lifted her head then; her eyes were tired, and she didn't really seem to look at him, even though her eyes were on him.
+She lifted her head then; her eyes were tired, and she didn't really seem to see him, even though she was looking right at him.
 She flashed a weak half-smile before it faded.
-"Hey, I'm just thinking about all the peace and quiet I'm going to be having," she joked.
+"Hey, I'm just thinking about all the peace and quiet I'm going to have now," she joked.
 "I might actually start getting some real work done again."

 "Well, when you're tired of being all good and productive, we'll be sure to drop by and fix that."

 She shrugged again; Throttle took a step back as Vinnie suddenly came up.
 For once, he didn't look like he knew what to say.
 "So," he began awkwardly, fidgeting.

 "So?"
 Charley echoed.
 She took her hand out of her pocket and thumped her fist against his shoulder.
 "Try not to break too much stuff when you're cleaning up Mars."